 The worry is public transport really may not recover.
-The “right” to car travel, in bigger and bigger vehicles, it would seem, still largely powered as now directly or indirectly by fossil fuels, will be reasserted.
+The “right” to car travel, in bigger and bigger vehicles, it would seem, still largely powered directly or indirectly by fossil fuels, will be reasserted.
 We feel safe in in our sealed 4-wheeled travelling cage.
 The quieter roads and cleaner air we enjoyed during the early weeks of lockdown may be but a footnote in the narrative of environmental catastrophe.

 We are optimists about green reconstruction, post-Covid

 As campaigners for clean transport (some of us have been doing this since that cuts congestion, protects the environment, and fights global heating, we are optimists.
 Our assumption must be that this coronavirus will be dealt with (dare we hope with lessons learnt for the future?).
 The climate emergency will still be there, more and more pressing.
 Post-Covid reconstruction must, surely, be about green, good growth, not about reseeding the old disasters.
 We shall need people using public transport for more and more different types of journey, cutting congestion locally and fighting local and global disaster.
 Even if every car is electric, and every electron in the grid system has been mobilised by renewable energy, we need to clear our roads and streets so people can move sustainably, sociably, using active and public transport, and where communities thrive.